 News.NanoApex.com – Tiny ‘test tubes’ may aid pharmaceutical R&D: “The artificial cells, called liposomes, are tiny spherical containers that self-assemble from natural fats (phospholipids and cholesterol).
+This is currently in use on Weight Loss Surgery.
 Measuring micrometers in diameter, the fluid-filled membranes are currently used in cosmetics and for drug delivery. “

 They self assemble?
 Sweet!